 Intercultural Richness

 The Silk Road’s history brought about intercultural richness.
-Samples of applied art, architecture, wall painting, dance, music, and theater performances were traded between the East and the West.
 China’s most popular music came from Eastern Turkestan and Central Asia.
 The musical traditions of Kashgar, Bukhara, and Samarkand blended with Chinese music culture.
 Players from the East frequently appeared in Constantinople.
-Meanwhile, Iranian, Sogdian, and Turkic performers contributed importantly to China’s performance culture.
+Meanwhile, Iranian, Sogdian, and Turkic performers contributed significantly to China’s performance culture.
 Tan terracotta dancers, mask-wearing actors, and steppe frescoes that portray Central Asian musicians and performers are depictions of that.

 As per the Silk Road history, the road was also known to have spread diseases.
 Some studies indicate that the Black Death most likely originated in Asia and spread along the Silk Road.
 Along the road, small towns developed into cosmopolitan metropolises.
 Information sharing produced inventions and new technology that transformed the globe.